reimagined/resolve/new-readme.md

 ❓ You are welcome with any your questions or enhancements in [**GitHub Issues**](https://github.com/reimagined/resolve/issues)

 🔧 We'll happy if you became one of reSolve [**contributors**](https://github.com/reimagined/resolve/pulls)!

+⭐️ Don't forget about GitHub Stars if you like reSolve!